 - Ergo decedo: because you associate with someone he dislikes or hold ideas he rejects (e.g., you’re a republican or democrat, you belong to a certain group or religion), your argument is baseless and therefore does not merit real discussion.

+What to do if you are married to a sociopath husband?
 Sadly, for most sociopaths, therapy is not an option—self insight, self-honesty and self-responsibility, critical qualities for a successful therapeutic experience, are simply not part of the sociopath’s repertoire.

 Want to have a happier, healthier marriage?